harness/developer-hub/docs/software-engineering-insights/sei-projects-and-org-units/projects-org-units-overview.md

 ## Org Unit categories

+Org Unit categories are broad classifications that serve as containers for Org Units but are not, themselves, Org Units.
+For example, **Teams** is an Org Unit category; whereas **Engineering Team** and **Docs Team** are Org Units under the **Teams** category.

-By default, each project has three top-level Org Unit categories: Teams, Projects, and Sprints.
+Each project has three default Org Unit categories: Teams, Projects, and Sprints.
 You can modify the default categories and create custom categories.
-Org Unit categories are containers for Org Units.

 :::info Harness projects and Org Unit projects

 The **Projects** Org Unit category is not the same as your Harness projects.
 This category is meant to represent sub-projects under the umbrella of the Harness Project.
-For example, if your Harness projects align with apps that you develop, your sub-projects could be epics, components, or Jira projects.
+For example, if your Harness projects align with apps that you develop, then your sub-projects could be epics, components, or Jira projects.

 :::